MicrosoftDocs/memdocs/memdocs/intune/configuration/wi-fi-settings-macos.md

 - **Wi-Fi type**: Select **Enterprise**.
 - **SSID**: Short for **service set identifier**.
 This property is the real name of the wireless network that devices connect to.
 However, users only see the network name you configured when they choose the connection.
 - **Connect automatically**: Select **Enable** to automatically connect to this network when the device is in range.
 Select **Disable** to prevent devices from automatically connecting.
-- **Hidden network**: ChoSelectose **Enable** to hide this network from the list of available networks on the device.
+- **Hidden network**: Select **Enable** to hide this network from the list of available networks on the device.
 The SSID isn't broadcasted.
 Select **Disable** to show this network in the list of available networks on the device.

 - **EAP type**: Select the Extensible Authentication Protocol (EAP) type used to authenticate secured wireless connections.
 Your options: